Asymptotic Geometry of Four-Dimensional Steady Solitons: Asymptotic cone of the soliton

 \section{Asymptotic cone of the soliton}

-In this section, we prove the second half of Theorem \ref{thm:main-theorem-2-stronger-scalar-bound}: if the scalar curvature vanishes at infinity, then the asymptotic cone of $(M^4,g)$ is a ray.
+In this section, we analyze the relationship between the asymptotic cone of the soliton and the behavior of the scalar curvature at infinity.
 Recall the function $G$ defined in Lemma \ref{G-on-Level-sets-lemma} which computes the limit of scalar curvature along integral curves of $-\nabla f/|\nabla f|$.
-We begin by the following lemma that shows how the distance of $\Phi_{-s}(p)$ from $o$ behaves for $s\gg 0$. \begin{lemma} Let $(M^4,g,f)$ satisfy \hyperref[assumption:A1]{(A1)},\hyperref[assumption:A2]{(A2)} and let $p\in M\setminus \{o\}$.
+We begin with the following lemma that shows how the distance of $\Phi_{-s}(p)$ from $o$ behaves for $s\gg 0$. \begin{lemma} Let $(M^4,g,f)$ satisfy \textup{\hyperref[assumption:A1]{(A1)}, \hyperref[assumption:A2]{(A2)}} and let $p\in M\setminus \{o\}$.
 Let $G$ be the function defined in Lemma \ref{G-on-Level-sets-lemma}.
 Then, \end{lemma} \begin{proof} Recall that $\G_p$ was defined to be the integral curve of $-\nabla f/|\nabla f|$ starting at $p$.
 From \cite[Lemma 3.2]{Lai24}, we have